EU Sustainable Finance Disclosure Regulation

-The most visible and impactful aspect of SFDR is the classification of funds and mandates into three categories, as laid out by Articles 8 and 9 of the SFDR and those funds not defined by either article, referred to as ‘neutral’ funds.
+The most visible and impactful aspect of SFDR is the reporting format funds and mandates will need to make based on three categories, as laid out by Articles 8 and 9 of the SFDR and those funds not defined by either article, referred to as ‘neutral’ funds.

 Neutral funds do not integrate any kind of binding sustainability controls into their investment process and can include stocks that may be excluded by ESG-focused funds, such as tobacco companies or thermal coal producers.
-While neutral funds are still allowed to be sold in the EU – provided they are clearly labelled as non-sustainable – they may not be promoted as ESG funds when matched against more sustainable products.
+While neutral funds are still allowed to be sold in the EU, they may not be promoted as ESG funds.

 Among other characteristics, Article 8 products promote environmental or social characteristics, or a combination of those characteristics, provided the companies in which investments are made follow good governance practices.